Valfaris: Mecha Therion

 Steam User 13

-Mecha Therion is a streamlined heavy-metal experience—brutal, direct, a bit silly, but fun and rhythmic.
-Of all Steel Mantis games, this feels the most accomplished.
-Changing the genre from platform shooter to side-scrolling shoot 'em up and sticking to a concise couple of hours of the story made Valfaris even more entertaining.
+Mecha Therion is a streamlined heavy-metal experience—brutal, direct, and rhythmic, which makes it fun and wholesome.
+Of all Steel Mantis games, it feels the most accomplished.
+Changing the genre from a platform shooter to a side-scrolling shoot 'em up and sticking to a concise couple of hours for a playthrough made Valfaris even more entertaining.
 No bull*hit, no frustration.
 You boot it up, fly straight ahead in a mecha, and destroy any opposition.

 Ex-Celtic Frost bassist/guitarist Curt Victor Bryant wrote the score, as he did for all previous Steel Mantis games.
-It is one of his finest works.
-Of course, it is not To Mega Therion that Valfaris developers wittily paraphrased in the game's title, and not Monotheist, and it shouldn't be.
+It is one of his finest.
+Of course, it is not To Mega Therion that Valfaris developers wittily paraphrased in the game's title, and it should not be.
 It is a game soundtrack, after all.
-It does the job as a game accompaniment first and foremost.
-Bryant's deliberate, epic heavy metal drives the narrative.
+Bryant's deliberate, epic metal drives the narrative.
 The composition continues upon death and rebirth, which is a nice feature; the only exception is boss fights because they must start from a specific musical point.
 Overall, music, graphics, and gameplay are neatly tied together and constitute a single art piece that is hard to imagine without any of its elements.

 Played on Steam Deck.
 Verdict for Deckers: Excellent.